IrinaBalanel/blog-page/README.md

 ## Project Overview

 This project is HTML-based which aims to create a blog post page with a structured layout and styling.
 The page includes a header, main content area, sidebar, and footer.
 Additionally, the page features a comment form below the article and a menu with links.
-This site uses real information about travel experience along with the images form personal library.
+This site uses real information about travel experience along with the images from the personal library.

 ## Features
 - Header: Displays the blog site name.